-Chances are, you can vividly recall JFK’s infamous inauguration speech in 1961, whether you were alive or merely watched the broadcast after the fact.
-However, the exact opposite sentiments apply when it comes to laptops: ask not what you can do for your laptop — ask what your laptop can do for you.
+Chances are, you can vividly recall JFK’s famous inauguration speech in 1961, whether you were alive or merely watched the broadcast after the fact.
+The exact opposite sentiments apply when it comes to laptops: Ask not what you can do for your laptop — ask what your laptop can do for you.

-You’ve probably owned a few laptops, you know what features you like, and you’ve likely experienced the good and the bad that come along with choosing a machine.
-For instance, the inconvenient hassle of toting around a 17-inch behemoth of a laptop or the inevitable letdown that goes along with streaming Netflix movies using an 11-inch notebook.
+You’ve probably owned a few notebooks, you know what features you like, and you’ve likely experienced the good and the bad that come along with choosing a machine.
+For instance, the inconvenient hassle of toting around a 17-inch behemoth or the inevitable letdown that goes along with streaming Netflix movies to an 11-inch screen.
 Fortunately, there is a bevy of suitable options depending on your lifestyle and desires, so long as you know what you’re doing.
 And remember, there are exceptions to every rule.

 Here’s our list of the five most common laptop buying mistakes, so you can leave all potential regrets at the door.
 While you’re at it, check out our guide on how to buy a laptop and our PC parts buying guide, along with our top picks for the Best Laptops.

 This guide is continually updated to reflect the most pervasive, laptop-buying mistakes.
 Last update: June 2, 2015.
 Matt Smith contributed to this article.

 Buying the cheapest available model

 The cheapest computer may be easy on your wallet, but it probably won’t have all the features you need, and chances are that it lacks the longevity you want.